asllop/RunPack/runpack/TUTORIAL.md

 But how does it work?

-When we add code to the `Pack`, it is tokezined and converted into cells.
+When we add code to the `Pack`, using `pack.code(...)`, it is tokezined and converted into cells.
 These cells are appened to the Concat.
-The Concat also contains a pointer to the current cell that is being executed.
-When the program starts this pointer is 0, then it runs a cell taken from the Concat at this position, increments the pointer, and starts the loop again.
+The Concat contains a pointer to the current cell that is being executed.
+When the program starts, this pointer is 0.
+Then it runs a cell taken from the Concat at pointer position, increments the pointer, and starts the loop again.
 But a word can also get a cell from the Concat.
 When this happens, the pointer is incremented as if the cell was executed, and the execution will continue after it.
 Let's create a simple word that just gets a word from the concat and prints it:

 ```rust
 use runpack::{self, Pack, Cell};